Patrick Agyemang (soccer, born 2000): 2024–25: Charlotte FC's striker

 On June 26, 2024, one of Agyemang's goals was voted Goal of the Matchday as he scored a brace in a 2–0 win over Philadelphia Union four days earlier.
 On September 23, 2024, Agyemang was named to the Team of the Matchday for the first time in his career for scoring a goal and assisting two in a 4–0 win over the New England Revolution two days earlier after coming on as a substitute.

 On May 26, 2025, Agyemang was named to the Team of the Matchday for the second time in his career, this time for scoring a brace in a 3–2 win over Columbus Crew.
 In June 2025, Agyemang placed ninth among all MLS players for jersey sales behind teammate Wilfried Zaha in seventh.

 Derby County

-On July 15, 2025, Agyemang was signed by EFL Championship club Derby County on a four-year contract for a reported £5.8 million transfer fee, a club record sale for Charlotte FC.
+On July 15, 2025, Agyemang was signed by EFL Championship club Derby County on a four-year contract for a club record sale for Charlotte FC, although the exact fee was not disclosed.
 The club announced that Agyemang would be undergoing hernia surgery and that he would miss the start of the 2025–26 season.
 On September 13, Agyemang made his debut in a 1–0 win at West Bromwich Albion, as a 69th-minute substitute for Ben Brereton Díaz.
 Agyemang assisted the only goal of the game for Andreas Weimann in the 84th-minute.
 On October 4, Agyemang scored his first goal for Derby County via a cross from Weimann to secure a 1–1 draw against Southampton.
+On December 15, Agyemang scored his first brace for Derby County in a 3–0 win at Sheffield Wednesday.
+On April 6, 2026, Agyemang suffered a non-contact injury in the first half of a league match against Stoke City after appearing to land awkwardly after challenging for a ball in the air, and had to be taken off the pitch on a stretcher.
+A day later, a scan of the injury confirmed a "serious" Achilles tendon injury, with Derby County not giving a time scale on his possible return to action.
+In his first season at Derby, Agyemang scored 10 goals and registered four assists in 37 league appearances.